avivace/ror2-server/README.md

 - `R2_ENABLE_MODS`, set to `1` to enable mod support (given you mounted the mod folders as described [below](#mod-support));
 - `R2_QUERY_PORT`, the listen port for the Steamworks connection, needed to list the server in the game browser on a alternate port, you need to add `-p <PORT>:<PORT>/udp` to your Docker command;
 - `R2_SV_PORT`, the listen port for the game server, needed to list the server in the game browser on a alternate port, you also need to add `-p <PORT>:<PORT>/udp` to your Docker command.
-- `R2_TAGS`, to set the tags the server will have in the server browser.
+- `R2_TAGS`, the tags the server will have in the server browser.

 You shouldn't need to change `R2_QUERY_PORT` and `R2_SV_PORT` if you are not planning on hosting more server instances on the same machine/IP.